Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Where do I keep my emergency fund?

 You can keep it in a savings account where you do your regular banking.
-You can also try a different bank, which would make it a little tougher to get to – both a good and a bad thing.
+You can also try a different bank, which would make it a little more challenging to get to – both a good and a bad thing.

-Many people chose to earn interest on it by using online savings like Capital One 360.
-This is where ours is, but its not the baby emergency fund anymore.
+Many choose to earn interest on it through online savings like Capital One 360.
+This is where ours is, but it’s not the baby emergency fund anymore.

-I heard once of a lady who framed the 10 $100 bills and hung it in her closet behind the clothes.
+I heard once of a lady who framed the 10 $100 bills and hung them in her closet behind the clothes.
 She wrote on it, “In case of emergency, break the glass.”

 Some strongly disciplined people will keep it in a safe in their home.